aaikedw/fada-import-specs/FADA-database-changes.md

 - received_date
 - validated_date
 - published_date
-are currently manually filled through the web interface, if possible it would be useful to auto-update at least the “published_date” when finalising the resource processing  (in the updated overview table of the groups only this field will be publicly shown).
-Otherwise, the other option would be to include another “modified” timestamp (2.2) as done for the previous tables.
+are currently manually filled through the web interface.
+We propose to auto-populate and update the fields _created_ (date first import initiated), _updated_ (date update initiated) and _published_date_ (date import/update finalised).
+The latter date corresponds to the date when finalising the resource processing.
+Additionally, a record level timestamp will be automatically be generated at database level as described under 2.2.

 ### 3.5 Updates to the regions table
-The current regions table consists of the fields: id, code, name, parent_id and distribution.
+The current regions table consists of the fields: _id_, _code_, _name_, _parent_id_ and _distribution_.
 To accommodate storing other types of area/region names, we would need a new field to store the region_type/area_prefix, which could be used to store TDWG codes as well as other codes provided through the DwC _locationID_ which has the format prefix:code (see [GBIF documentation](http://rs.gbif.org/areas/) on this topic).
-In addition, as the DwC-A files can both contain a locationID and a countryCode, the latter field would need to be added to the regions table as well.
+In addition, as the DwC-A files can both contain a _locationID_ and a _countryCode_, the latter field would need to be added to the regions table as well.

 In terms of organisation of the tables, Michel proposed to rename the extended table as “regions_all” and create a view “regions” corresponding to the current content of this table, which would still allow the FADA-app to only call this overview which only contains the FADA-faunistic zone info.
 Similarly we could create a regions_tdwg table in case this would be needed.

-**To be verified with current table fieldnames** Example input from Excel-template TDWG 3rd level codes column:
-“POL-OO, PAL-IS”
-Would be stored as:
+**Some examples**
+**Excel-template**:
+If the following input is detected in the _TDWG 3rd level codes_ column: “POL-OO, PAL-IS”, the import app should compare the input with the codes in the regions table and create these new entries if missing.
 	ID region_type	 code
 	xx TDWG        POL-OO
 	xx TDWG        PAL-IS

-Example input from DwC-A file _locationID_:
-“ISO:DK”
-Would be stored as:
+Next, the app should check whether the regions_species table contains an entry for the corresponding species_id and regions_id and add one if new.

+**DwC-A file**:
+If the following input is detected in the field _locationID_: “ISO:DK”, the app should look for the following entry in the regions table and create if missing.
 	ID region_type	 code
 	xx ISO         DK

-Example input from DwC-A file _countryCode_:
-“DK”
-Would be stored as (if not already stored from _locationID_):
+and establish a link to the corresponding region_id in the regions_species table.

+Similarly for _countryCode_: “DK”, the app should find the following entry in the regions table
 	ID region_type	 code
 	xx ISO         DK
+and establish a link to the corresponding region_id in the regions_species table.

 ### 3.6 Updates to the greferences table
 Currently the greferences table is the one and only table containing bibliographic references in the FADA database that is used in the FADA app/website.
 Moreover, the links with individual taxa, species or faunistic info is not stored, although editor can potentially provide this information by using the refkey-field.
 This is an omission that absolutely needs to be corrected.